davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/mudPeople/arrangement.md

 {{#if-has-not-flag "mudPeople_lizzieOneEyedManLeft"}}
 "If you're lucky, they might bury your remains," said the one-eyed man.
 "How's that for lodging?"
 And he laughed, but so did the minister, which ruined it for him.

-"Tell her," the woman said to the one-eyed man.
+"Tell them," the woman said to the one-eyed man.

 "Why?" he responded.